CyberPurifyAI/PurifyBrowserExtension/Extension/api/sample-extension/purify-api.md

-# AdGuard API
+# Purify API

 **Document version: 0.9**

-This document is a draft of AdGuard's API.
+This document is a draft of Purify's API.

-## Including AdGuard files into extension manifest
+## Including Purify files into extension manifest

-Here is what should be done for AdGuard API to work.
+Here is what should be done for Purify API to work.

-#### 1. Add AdGuard's content script to the manifest:
+#### 1. Add Purify's content script to the manifest:

 ```
     {
       "all_frames": true,
-      "js": ["adguard/adguard-content.js"],
+      "js": ["purify/purify-content.js"],
       "matches": [
         "http://*/*",
         "https://*/*"